 Do Birds Reuse Their Nests?

-We asked the birding experts if birds reuse nests year after year.
+We asked the birding experts if birds reuse nests year after year and for multiple broods.
 Learn about the nesting habits of different bird species.

 As a very general rule, smaller birds usually make their nests for a single use, especially those that build nests in the open.
-Most multi-brooded birds do not reuse the same nest because the materials are not durable enough to last through more than one brood.
-For instance, American robins may have up to three broods in one season and typically build a new nest for each brood.
+Most multi-brooded birds do not reuse nests because the materials are not durable enough to last through more than one brood.
+For example, American robins may have up to three broods in one season and typically build a new nest for each brood.

-Mourning dove nests are also flimsy and often fall apart, because the birds build them so quickly.
+Mourning dove nests are often flimsy and often fall apart, because the birds build them so quickly.